 I will create a button in a new page, with custom attributes to indicate our custom trigger settings.
 This doesn’t limited to button only.
 It could be anything!
 You can set this custom attribute to an element on Header template or Footer template too.

-• data-ipop-ajax-post-id will save the post_id when Bricks populate elements in AJAX mode.
+will save the post_id when Bricks populate elements in AJAX mode.
 (To be explained later).
 Usually set it as post_id.
-Can just leave it empty as we are not working on AJAX now.
+Can just leave it empty as we are not working on AJAX now.- This button will set link type as external and url as #.
+(Just to make the cursor as pointer)

 For example, if you wish to open Itchycode Popup and load Content template B when people click on an image, just set above 4 custom attributes to the image.